Best Things to See and Do on Oahu with Kids

 Hand-drawn mural at the Waikiki Beachcomber by Outrigger

-There’s an Instagram-worthy shot at seemingly every turn at the Waikiki Beachcomber by Outrigger.
-Located on Waikiki’s bustling Kalakaua Avenue, the 498-room hotel is loaded with coastal décor and local art.
+There seems to be an Instagram-worthy shot at every turn at the Waikiki Beachcomber by Outrigger.
+Along with being home to ‘Auana by Cirque du Soleil, the 498-room hotel is loaded with coastal decor and local art.
 It has a vibe most kids love, especially the teen set.
 The small pool area, flanked by Maui Brewing Co. and the Hawaiian Aroma Caffe, boasts dive-in movies.

-The only luxury resort on Oahu’s North Shore, Turtle Bay Resort stretches over 1,300 acres, offering 410 rooms and suites, all with ocean views.
-Along with multiple beaches, there are two golf courses and miles of trails for hiking, biking and horseback riding.
+The only luxury resort on Oahu’s North Shore, The Ritz-Carlton Oahu, Turtle Bay stretches over 1,180 acres, offering 462 accommodations, all with ocean views.
+Along with multiple beaches and four pools, there’s a working farm and horse stables.

 What to See and Do on Oahu with Kids